mxguardian/Mail-SpamAssassin-Plugin-ASCII/README.md

 with the number '1' as in "PayPa1 0rder".
 This plugin does not attempt to catch these types of obfuscation.
 Therefore, you still need to use other techniques such as using a character class or `replace_tags` to catch these types of obfuscation.

+# TFLAGS

+This plugin supports the following `tflags`:

+- nosubject

+    By default the message Subject header is considered part of the body and becomes the first line when running the rules.
+If you don't want to match Subject along with body text, use "tflags RULENAME nosubject"